tasmota/docs/docs/Bluetooth.md

 !!! tip
     You can activate a beacon with a beeper using command `IBEACON_%BEACONID%_RSSI 99` (ID is visible in webUI and SENSOR reports).
 This command can freeze the Bluetooth module and beacon scanning will stop.
 After a reboot of Tasmota the beacon will start beeping and scanning will resume.

+## Tasmota and BLE-sensors

+Different vendors offer Bluetooth solutions as part of the XIAOMI family often under the MIJIA-brand (while AQUARA is the typical name for a ZigBee sensor).
+The sensors supported by Tasmota use BLE (Bluetooth Low Energy) to transmit the sensor data, but they differ in their accessibilities quite substantially.

+Basically all of them use of so-called „MiBeacons“ which are BLE advertisement packets with a certain data structure, which are broadcasted by the devices automatically while the device is not in an active bluetooth connection.
+The frequency of these messages is set by the vendor and ranges from one per 3 seconds to one per hour (for the battery status of the LYWSD03MMC).
+Motion sensors and BLE remote controls start to send when an event is triggered.
+These packets already contain the sensor data and can be passively received by other devices and will be published regardless if a user decides to read out the sensors via connections or not.
+Thus the battery life of a BLE sensor is not influenced by reading these advertisements and the big advantage is the power efficiency as no active bi-directional connection has to be established.
+The other advantage is, that scanning for BLE advertisements can happen nearly parallel (= very quick one after the other), while a direct connection must be established for at least a few seconds and will then block both involved devices for that time.
+This is therefore the preferred option, if technically possible (= for the supported sensors).

+Most of the „older“ BLE-sensor-devices use unencrypted messages, which can be read by all kinds of BLE-devices or even a NRF24L01.
+With the arrival of "newer" sensors came the problem of encrypted data in MiBeacons, which can be decrypted in Tasmota (not yet with the HM-1x).
+Meanwhile it is possible to get the needed "bind_key" with the help of an open-source project: https://atc1441.github.io/TelinkFlasher.html
+At least the LYWSD03 allows the use of a simple BLE connection without any encrypted authentication and the reading of the sensor data using normal subscription methods to GATT-services (currently used on the HM-1x).
+This is more power hungry than the passive reading of BLE advertisements.
+Other sensors like the MJYD2S are not usable without the "bind_key".

+#### Working principle of Tasmota BLE drivers (>8.5.)

+The idea is to provide drivers with as many automatic functions as possible.
+Besides the hardware setup, there are zero or very few things to configure.
+The sensor namings are based on the original sensor names and shortened if appropriate (Flower care -> Flora).
+A part of the MAC will be added to the name as a suffix.
+All sensors are treated as if they are physically connected to the ESP8266 device.
+For motion and remote control sensors MQTT-messages will be published in (nearly) real time.
+The ESP32 and the HM-1x-modules are real BLE devices whereas the NRF24L01 (+) is only a generic 2.4 GHz transceiver with very limited capabilities.

 ## BLE Sensors using HM-1x

 !!! info "This feature is included only in tasmota-sensors.bin"